skooter500/GE1-2018-2019/README.md

 ### Learning Outcomes
 - Sign up for the class Facebook page
-- Find and use the UNity tutorials
+- Find the Unity tutorials
 - Test your knowledge of Unity
 - Create gameobjects in the scene view
 - Create gameobjects from code